vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 NM 1161 Vārdbāra-(m ) Bb V, 19.
 16 Varnasar Bagas 10 Rajpatana

 rising from Pariyātra and falling ato Chambal) Br II 16.
 28, see under Parnasa Varnu-{c.
-Pān IV 2 103 (varnau rul)
+Pān IV 2 103 (varṇau rul)

 kāśthā explains that the country on Varnu was also called Varna, This appears to be modern Bandu Varot occurs in Savāstvādı-gana.